 “I love wine!”
 Toyosi blurted randomly.

 “Tunde, I love wine.
 I even enjoy liquor.
 I enjoy a nice Margarita to go with my Taco Tuesday.
-I used to indulge in Red Wine Thursdays in honor of all my shows.
+I used to indulge in White Wine Thursdays in honor of all my shows.
 Yes, I watch those ungodly shows.
 I even used to have a monthly subscription to have different rare wine bottles sent to my doorstep.
 I love wine and I just realized that you are about to propose and you don’t know half the things I love.”

 That awkward silence returned to the scene again.
 But before the silence could devour them, to Toyosi’s relief, Tunde burst out in the loudest laughter in the room.
 It was a hearty laugh that fell somewhere in between hysterical and tickled.
 At first she felt relief, but then that quickly turned into panic.
 Did she say too much?